Erudika/paraio.org/src/monolite/partials/036-api-create.md

 ---
-title: Create objects
+title: Create object
 category: REST API
 path: /v1/{type}
 type: POST
 ---

-Creates new objects of type `{type}`.
+Creates a new object of type `{type}`.
 You can also create objects with custom types and fields (since v1.4.0).

 ### Request